NehaSingh2021/Documentation/index.md

 ```

 ## Input Path
 The input files or images can be saved in a directory created here or there and can be fixed for later use.
 The path of directory is sent as input for image path or file location when calling the api for defect detection, table detection and defect correction respectively.
 API is a software intermediary that allows two applications to talk to each other.
-The “api/” in the URL directs the api to api services app via main app solarai urls.py which further instructs the api for all calls made with “api/” to be directed to the urls.py of api services app.
-The api services app has path set for all the API’s to it’s function stored in views.py file.
+The “api/” in the URL directs the api to api services app via main app solarai <a href="https://github.com/baggageai/dml-prescinto-solar-ai/blob/main/backend/solarai/solarai/urls.py" target="_blank">urls.py</a> which further instructs the api for all calls made with “api/” to be directed to the <a href="https://github.com/baggageai/dml-prescinto-solar-ai/blob/main/backend/solarai/api_services/urls.py" target="_blank">urls.py </a>of api services app.
+The api services app has path set for all the API’s to it’s function stored in <a href="https://github.com/baggageai/dml-prescinto-solar-ai/blob/main/backend/solarai/api_services/views.py" target="_blank">views.py</a> file.

 ## API’s
 An API (Application Programming Interface) is a set of functions that allows applications to access data and interact with external software components, operating systems, or microservices.
 An API delivers a user response to a system and sends the system's response back to a user.
 Postman is an API development tool which helps to build, test and modify APIs.
 It has the ability to make various types of HTTP requests(GET, POST, PUT, PATCH), saving environments for later use, converting the API to code for various languages(like JavaScript, Python).
 The four primary tabs are the stepwise process for developing a complete API :